Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 Durability

-They are built to last a lifetime, and that is not just a sales pitch.
-All-Clad guarantees that with a limited lifetime warranty for all of their cookware products.
+The point is that All-Clad pans are built to last a lifetime, and that is not just a sales pitch.
+All-Clad guarantees that with a limited lifetime warranty for all their cookware products.

 The warranty covers almost everything as long as you properly use the products.
 For more details, view the warranty on All-Clad.com.